Paul Kruger: Burgher

 Boer tradition of the time dictated that men were entitled to choose two 6000 acre farms—one for crops and one for grazing—upon becoming enfranchised burghers at the age of 16.
 Kruger set up his home at the farm Boekenhoutfontein, near Rustenburg in the Magaliesberg area.
 Kruger later became the owner of a piece of farmland named Waterkloof, on 30 September 1842.
 This concluded, he wasted little time in pursuing the hand of Maria du Plessis, the daughter of a fellow Voortrekker south of the Vaal; she was only 14 years old when they married in Potchefstroom in 1842.
 The same year Kruger was elected a deputy field cornet—"a singular honour at seventeen", Meintjes comments.
 This role combined the civilian duties of a local magistrate with a military rank equivalent to that of a junior commissioned officer.

 Kruger was already an accomplished frontiersman, horseman, and guerrilla fighter.
 In addition to his native Dutch, he could speak basic English and several African languages, some fluently.
 He had shot a lion for the first time when he was a boy—in old age he recalled being 14, but Meintjes suggests he may have been as young as 11.
 During his many hunting excursions, Kruger was nearly killed on several occasions.
-In 1845, while he was hunting rhinoceros along the Steelpoort River, his four-pounder elephant gun exploded in his hands and blew off most of his left thumb.
+In 1845, while he was hunting rhinoceros along the Steelpoort River, his four-bore elephant gun exploded in his hands and blew off most of his left thumb.
 Kruger wrapped the wound in a handkerchief and retreated to camp, where he treated it with turpentine.
 He refused calls to have the hand amputated by a doctor, and instead cut off the remains of the injured thumb himself with a pocketknife.
 When gangrenous marks appeared on his arm up to his shoulder, he placed the hand in the stomach of a freshly killed goat, a traditional Boer remedy.
 He considered this a success—"when it came to the turn of the second goat, my hand was already easier and the danger much less."
 The wound took more than six months to heal, but he did not wait that long to start hunting again.